woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/metatables.rst

 Updating spatial tables
 -----------------------

 Updating spatial tables in previous versions of PostGIS, such as changing the spatial reference or geometry type, was a multi-step process—dropping constraints, updating the table, updating the geometry_columns table and re-applying the constraints.
 With version 2.0+, this can be accomplished with a single ``ALTER TABLE`` command.
-The following example will alter the projection of the data:
+The following example will simultaneously alter the dimensionality and projection of the data as well as the associated table constraints:

 .. code-block:: sql